 - fortified breakfast cereals and dairy alternatives

-Vitamin B-12 is present in animal-based products, including:
+Vitamin B12 is primarily present in animal-based products, including:

 - fortified cereals